human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 3. Capitalization

 As I said, this means a team, money, organization, a facility, a home for me, etc. It means everything necessary to realize a project.
-I am not so great at this.
-Which is why even the organization of the capitalization needs help.
-I am just the eccentric guy with the idea.
-That's what I can give.
+I am the eccentric guy with the idea.

-As the solution nature provides to our suffering, our oldest, biggest problem, it is the greatest idea in history, with commensurate benefits.
+I discovered the way nature provides to end our suffering once and for all.
+This is our oldest, biggest problem.
+So this idea is the most important in history, with commensurate benefits.
 In substandard form, it has saved my life twice.
 Perfected, it can restore humanity to health, happiness, and harmony.
 We will make it perfect.

-Among other things, I studied business and organizations.
-But I am no master at them.
-I don't know the details.
-Others must lead that part of it, and I will be happy to cooperate.

-Everything directly to do with the method itself has to be done my way.
+I studied some business and organizations, but it is not my expertise.
+However things are organized, everything directly to do with the method itself has to be done my way.
 In some ways, this will affect how the organization operates.
 I will not compromise one particle of my work.
-And I will not fight people about it who are supposed to be helping.
-I will show them the door, and I will have the authority to do so.
+I will show the door to those who fight what they are supposed to be helping with.

-It is essential that participants study my book, internalize its ideas, experience darkness my way, see what I have seen, come to believe in it, and make it their own as I have.
+Participants must study my book, internalize its ideas, experience darkness my way, see what I have seen, come to believe in it, and make it their own as I have.
 The truth I have found is objective.
 Anyone can know it for himself.
 But only if he reads the manual and follows the instructions.

 When I am better and we are all more experienced, the situation can relax and roles can overlap.
 Expect some rigidity until then.
 We have to keep things straight till they can keep themselves straight.
 As I believe they will.
 This is a living thing.
 It is natural.
 Like walking and talking, it must be learned.
 Then it can fairly go on by itself.